Fiona Onasanya

 Fiona Oluyinka Onasanya (/ˌɒnə'sænjə/; born 23 August 1983) is a former British politician and solicitor.
-She was elected as a Labour Party MP in the 2017 United Kingdom general election for the constituency of Peterborough and was removed from that office in 2019 following a successfully recall petition triggered by her conviction of perverting the course of justice.
+She was elected as a Labour Party MP in the 2017 United Kingdom general election for the constituency of Peterborough and was removed from that office in 2019 following a successful recall petition triggered by her conviction of perverting the course of justice.

 Onasanya was found guilty on 19 December 2018 for lying to police to avoid being prosecuted for speeding.
 She unsuccessfully sought to secure permission to appeal against the conviction.
 Her expulsion from the Labour Party, effective in December 2018, was announced in January 2019.
 On 29 January 2019 she was sentenced to three months in prison.
 She was removed from office on 1 May 2019 after a successful recall petition, automatically triggered in cases of a custodial sentence of a year or less, under the Recall of MPs Act 2015.
 This prompted a by-election, making her the first MP to lose their seat through the recall process.